The Q4 Crunch: Your Essential End-of-Year IT Checklist for SMBs

 - 4 min read

 If you run or manage a small-to-medium business (SMB), December is likely a blur.
-You are juggling the end-of-year sales push, finalizing holiday payroll, managing employee vacation requests, and trying to find time to buy presents for your own family.
+You’re juggling the end-of-year sales push, finalizing holiday payroll, managing employee vacation requests, and trying to find time to buy presents for your own family.

 1. The "Holiday Phish" is Real: Alert Your Team